TateWalker/TateWalker.github.io/_posts/2019-05-22-passwords.md

 > 3twTwbTgtB

-There are 3 syllables in 'Amazon', A-ma-zon, so we added a 3 to the beginning.
+There are 3 syllables in "Amazon", A-ma-zon, so we added a 3 to the beginning.

 ### Add a Special Character